MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

 All updates to a lockbox request are recorded and made available to your organization as audit logs.
 For more information, go to [Audit lockbox requests](#audit-lockbox-requests).

-Power Platform applications and services store customer data in several Azure storage technologies.
+Power Platform and Dynamics 365 applications and services store customer data in several Azure storage technologies.
 When you turn on Customer Lockbox for an environment, customer data associated with the respective environment is protected by the lockbox policy, irrespective of the storage type.

 > [!NOTE]
 >